JanHerca/urantiapedia/output/wikijs/en/article/Dominique_Ronfet/Tradition_perdue.md

 But rather to be as fair and exact as possible in our present, imbued with a feeling of absolute confidence, despite a very real state of mental and temporal uncertainty.

-> Uncertainty with security is the essence of the Paradise adventure—uncertainty in time and in mind, uncertainty as to the events of the unfolding Paradise ascent; security in spirit and in eternity, security in the unqualified trust of the creature son in the divine compassion and infinite love of the Universal Father; uncertainty as an inexperienced citizen of the universe; security as an ascending son in the universe mansions of an all-powerful, all-wise, and all-loving Father. ([UB 111:7.1](/en/The_Urantia_Book/111#p7_1))
+> Uncertainty with security is the essence of the Paradise adventure—uncertainty in time and in mind, uncertainty as to the events of the unfolding Paradise ascent; security in spirit and in eternity, security in the unqualified trust of the creature son in the divine compassion and infinite love of the Universal Father; uncertainty as an inexperienced citizen of the universe; security as an ascending son in the universe mansions of an all-powerful, all-wise, and all-loving Father. (<a id="a51_488"></a>[UB 111:7.1](/en/The_Urantia_Book/111#p7_1))

 <figure id="Figure_3" class="image urantiapedia image-style-align-right">
 <img src="/image/article/Le_Lien/images_03/168.jpg">